 Our research tends to focus on digital soil mapping, with special consideration of issues with spatial prediction and soil geomorphology.
 However, new directions are influenced by the lab team members’ individual interests and current grant funding.
 Please review our recent research products for examples of our recent work.

-Our lab is currently seeking a dedicated and enthusiastic PhD student starting in the fall semester of 2021 to join a project on hillslope evolution modelling.
+STILL OPEN!
+Our lab is currently seeking a dedicated and enthusiastic student starting in the fall semester of 2022 to join a project on hillslope evolution modelling.
 The project is supported by an NSF-CAREER grant and leverages a unique opportunity to test hillslope evolution models against statewide LiDAR datasets measured a decade apart.
 Successful candidates will have a background in physical geography, geomorphology, soil science, or closely related field.
 Valuable skills include spatial analysis as well as scripting in Python, R, and/or MATLAB.

 Project Summary: Conventional agricultural practices on low relief, transport-limited landscapes are causing erosion rates that exceed the rates of soil production and threaten agricultural sustainability (Montgomery, 2007).
 Although climate models predict continued increases in the severity of floods and losses in crop productivity, they currently do not include the feedback loops of the impacted landscape morphology.
 Virtually all models predicting impacts of climate change rely on static maps of topography and/or soil.
 We know that assumption is incorrect, but the static data is used because it is the best data available.
 The ultimate goal of this project is to assemble a hillslope erosion-deposition model for low relief, regolith-based landscapes that has been validated at the regional scale.
 This knowledge is crucial for incorporating landscape change into models that predict impacts of climate change, such as effects on flooding and crop productivity.